NicoHeinola/MovieBrowser2_backend/README.md

   sudo systemctl daemon-reload
   # if you used systemctl link:
   sudo systemctl unlink /home/user/codes/MovieBrowser2_backend/scripts/moviebrowser.service
+  # If you linked the unit with 'systemctl link', remove the created symlink manually:
+  sudo rm /etc/systemd/system/moviebrowser.service
   # or if you created a manual symlink:
   sudo rm /etc/systemd/system/moviebrowser.service
   sudo systemctl daemon-reload